Winter Fuel Payment - you have not received it before

 How you’ll be paid if you’re receiving benefits

-If the only benefit you receive is Housing Benefit or Child Benefit, it will be paid it into the the bank, building society or other account provider's account you supplied, when you made your Winter Fuel Payment claim.
+If the only benefit you receive is Housing Benefit or Child Benefit, it will be paid into the bank, building society or other account you supplied, when you made your Winter Fuel Payment claim.

 How much you can get and when you will be paid

-The amount of Winter Fuel Payment you can get for winter 2012/2013 varies according to your personal situation.
-Find out how much you can get and when you will be paid.
+The amount of Winter Fuel Payment you can get for winter 2013/2014 varies according to your circumstances.
+To find out how much you can get and when you will be paid, go to:

 Qualifying for Winter Fuel Payment in the future